P-bibs/ThwackTimingSystems.github.io/_docs/3mobileApp/overview.md

   <iframe src="https://www.youtube.com/embed/TYNzY31ogd4?rel=0&modestbranding=1&showinfo=0" frameborder="0" allowfullscreen></iframe>
 </div>

-The Thwack Timing Gate mobile app allows the retrieval and sorting of data, as well as configuraiton of the timing gate itself.
+The Thwack Timing Gate mobile app allows the retrieval and sorting of data, as well as configuration of the timing gate itself.
 Below are a few key features, which can be seen in action in the above video.

 ## Features